 3.Baobab-A Senegalese restaurant in barrio Lavapies.
 I had never had senegalese food before and was very excited to try it.
 There are also a ton of Indian restaurants in Lavapies, so I would definitely come over to this area if you are looking for some unique food choices.
-Also, you can get tapas everywhere but area known for its tapas is La Latina.
-Cava Baja, the main street in La Latina is poppin all the time, but gets especially crazy on Sunday nights.
+Also, you can get tapas everywhere, but the area most well-known for its tapas is La Latina.
+Cava Baja, the main street in La Latina ,is poppin all the time, but it gets especially crazy on Sunday nights.

 4. Other trendy options include: Lateral, Bazaar, Lamucca, El Jardin Secreto

-1. Napolitana de Chocolate– A must-try dessert from the famous bakery La Mallorquina right in the middle of Sol
+1. Napolitana de Chocolate– A must-try dessert from the famous bakery La Mallorquina which is located right in the middle of the main plaza in Sol.

-2. Gelato– I know its not Italy, but its still Europe so therefore an excuse to eat excessive amounts of gelato.
+2. Gelato– I know it is not Italy, but you are still in Europe, so therefore you have an entirely justifiable reason to eat excessive amounts of gelato.

 Of course, Spain has incredible nightlife.
 Similar to Vegas, you might want to utilize the promoters that are swarming the streets in Sol.
 If they can get you a good deal and a few free drinks, it is not a bad way to start off the night.
 They should also be able to get you into the nightclubs for free or at a discounted rate, depending on the time of night.